 Further, from time to time, typically on an annual basis, payment rates are updated and revised by third-party payors.
 Such updates could impact the demand for our product candidates, to the extent that patients who are prescribed our product candidates, if approved, are not separately reimbursed for the cost of the product candidates.
 An example of payment updates is the Medicare program updates to physician payments, which is done on an annual basis.
 In the past, when the application of the formula resulted in lower payment, Congress has passed interim legislation to prevent the reductions.
 The Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, ended the use of the statutory formula and provided for a 0.5% annual increase in payment rates under the Medicare Physician Fee Schedule through 2019, but no annual update from 2020 through 2025.
-MACRA also introduced a merit-based incentive bonus program for Medicare physicians beginning in 2019.
-At this time, it is unclear how the introduction of the merit-based reimbursement system may adversely affect our revenue and results of operations.
-In addition, the Medicare physician fee schedule has been adapted by some private payors into their plan-specific physician payment schedule.
+MACRA also introduced a merit-based incentive borus program for Medicare physicians beginning in 2019.
+At this time, it is unclear how the introduction of the merit-based incentive program will impact overall physician reimbursement under the Medicare program.
+Any resulting decrease in payment under the merit-based reimbursement system may adversely affect our revenue and results of operations.
+In addition, the Medicare physician fee schedule has been adapted by some private payors into their planspecific physician payment schedule.
 We cannot predict how pending and future healthcare legislation will impact our business, and any changes in coverage and reimbursement that further restricts coverage of our product candidates or lowers reimbursement for procedures using our products could harm our business.